UtrechtUniversity/yoda/README.md

 ```

 ## Upgrading Yoda development instance
-Upgrading Yoda to the latest version can be done by running the Ansible playbooks again.
+Upgrading the Yoda development instance to the latest version can be done by running the Ansible playbooks again.

 ### GNU/Linux or macOS host
 Upgrade Ansible scripts: